chungheising/chungheising.github.io/_publications/2025_07_from_concept_to_on-chain.md

 paper_date: "2025"
 category: digital_tokenized
 excerpt: "Tokenization will scale not through technological innovation, but through institutional design—where governance, legal structure, and lifecycle management determine viability."
-paperurl: /files/Sing_2025_From_Concept_to_On-Chain_v8.pdf
+paperurl: /files/Sing_2025_From_Concept_to_On-Chain.pdf
 citation: "Sing, C. H. (2025).
-From concept to on-chain: An institutional playbook for tokenization.
+From concept to on-chain: An institutional playbook for tokenization structuring, governance, and lifecycle management.
 Working paper."
 ---

 ### Abstract